Carronade 2026

 SHOW HISTORY Established in 2006, Carronade has gone from strength to strength since our first experiment to try a show.
 We were not certain that there would be support for another Northern show but decided to give it a go after checking that the club finances were healthy enough to cope if it proved to be a disaster!
 We need not have worried.

 The first show in Falkirk College was well attended and we covered our costs with a small profit.
-It has grown every successive year and we soon had to switch to our current venue at Graeme High School for more floor space.
-We are using every practical space in the school building now and only wish we had more.
+It has grown every successive year and we soon had to switch to a new long term venue at Graeme High School for more floor space.
+In 2026 With contracts changing and schools coming back into council control we have talen the option to move to Falkirk High School, a more modern building where we have access to more space (3 big halls and adjacent spaces) which importantly is all on the same level (the only exception is the stage/drama area which has a handful of stairs and an accesibility lift).

 One early Carronade innovation was to run a flea market rather than a traditional bring and buy.
 We believe we were one of the first UK shows to use this format which is better known at US conventions.